ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/intersection.dotnet.markdown

 ﻿# Querying : Intersection

-To allow users to `Intersect` queries on the server-side and return only documents that match **all** the provided sub-queries, we have introduced the query intersection feature.
+To allow users to `Intersect` queries on the server-side and return only documents that match **all** the provided sub-queries, we introduced the query intersection feature.

-Lets consider a case where we have a T-Shirt class:
+Let's consider a case where we have a T-Shirt class:

 {CODE intersection_1@Indexes\Querying\Intersection.cs /}